digital-asset/daml/docs/source/daml/reference/packages.rst

 Because of their flexibility, data-dependencies are a tool that is recommended for performing Daml model upgrades.
 See the :ref:`upgrade documentation <upgrade-overview>` for more details.

-Importing Daml packages from the project ledger
+Referencing Daml packages already on the ledger
 ===============================================

 Daml packages that have been uploaded to a ledger can be imported as data dependencies, given you